 The sheer volume of buying and selling between business can often go under the radar as advertising space predominantly used by consumer brands reaches out for our attention at every turn.
-It’s worth remembering that the B2B ecommerce market in 2019 valued $12.2 trillion coming in at 6 times that of B2C.
+It’s worth remembering that the B2B ecommerce market in 2019 valued $12.2 trillion and was 6 times that of B2C.

 Source: Stastica In-depth: B2B e-Commerce 2019